raymondedwards95/meteotsunami-model/reproduction-an-2012/README.md

 Other files are `forcing*.ext` which activates the pressure field in `pressure*.amp`, and `input*.mdu` is the main file with parameters for simulations.
 Normally these two files should not change much.

+### Running experiments

+Simulations can be done by running `bash run_reproduction.sh case`, where `case` is a case number as in the table below.
+It will run the model and afterwards it will create some figures.

+Running `bash run_all.sh` will run all experiments.

 ### Experiments

 Multiple simulations are done, related to the base experiments.
 In these cases one or more parameters are changed, compared to the base experiment.
 All different cases are numbered.